 The minimal time and effort needed to install the probe system is a major benefit of radio systems compared to optical transmissions, especially on larger machines.
-Radio systems allow for greater flexibility in the positioning and orientation of the receiver, simplifying conduit routings for faster installation.
-Reliable operation with a single receiver is another benefit of FHSS systems.
+Radio systems allow for greater flexibility in the positioning and orientation of the interface and allowing faster installations by simplifying or removing the need for conduit routings.
+Reliable operation with a single interface/antenna is another benefit of FHSS systems.

-The RMP60's compact size (63 mm diameter and 76 mm length) makes it ideal for large machines and smaller multi-spindle or 5-axis machines.
+The range of probe sizes available (24mm, 40mm and 63mm diameters with lengths of 31mm, 50mm and 76mm respectively) makes the QE probes ideal for large machines and smaller multi-spindle or 5-axis machines.
 Ideally, an inspection probe should be as short as the shortest tool assembly on the machine, so that it can probe surfaces produced by that tool near the upper limit of the machine's Z travel.